devopsyuva/terraform-deep-dive/T02-Terraform-resources/02-Terraform-resources-behavior/02-resource-meta-arguments/04-lifecycle/README.md

 Note:
 It will not be delete resource, even after executing #terraform destroy command.
 To avoid accidental deletion of resource we can add above lifecycle.

+Output for Above lifecycle Meta-argument: root@terraformworkstation:~/terraform-aws/day6# terraform destroy aws_instance.web: Refreshing state... [id=i-01666d56f858ecf31] ╷
+│ Error: Instance cannot be destroyed
+│
+│   on instances.tf line 1:
+│    1: resource "aws_instance" "web" {
+│
+│ Resource aws_instance.web has lifecycle.prevent_destroy set, but the plan calls for this resource to be destroyed.
+To avoid this error and continue with the plan, either
+│ disable lifecycle.prevent_destroy or reduce the scope of the plan using the -target flag.
+╵
+root@terraformworkstation:~/terraform-aws/day6#
 ```
 - **ignore_changes**
 ```